M-Files/Developer-Portal/Built-In/External-Object-Type-Data-Source/Custom/index.md

 To register the custom Object Type Data Source, we must add a new key to the registry:

 * Create a new Globally Unique Identifier (GUID).
-This can be done in a number of ways, but the easiest is to use an online tool such as <a href="https://guidgenerator.com/">https://guidgenerator.com/</a>.
+This can be done in a number of ways, but the easiest is to use an online tool such as [https://guidgenerator.com/](https://guidgenerator.com/).
 * Open the Registry Editor (regedit.exe) and locate the following key (note that you must change the GUID below to the one you just created):
 `HKEY_LOCAL_MACHINE\SOFTWARE\Motive\M-Files\Common\Server\ExternalDataSources\{b13655c3-c5bb-4bde-ba8b-8d063a8508a4}`
 * Create a string value for the name of the data source.
 This is for your reference only: